 Throughout your trip, your Tour Director or local host will be discussing with you daily plans and activities.
 He or she may also post a daily schedule for you in the lobby of your hotel.
 We recommend you check this regularly for any changes or modifications.
-If you cannot locate the information in the lobby of the hotel, please ask Reception.
+If you cannot locate the information in the hotel lobby, please ask Reception.
 The notice board will include timings of sightseeing and other important messages.